|

 of selection it followed that less than 7% of the participants had

 any formal psychological training.
-Dr Skiffington's
+The Institute's

-uses practical, proven, psychological-based tools and
+Certified Master Coach course provides practical, proven, psychological-based tools and

 processes that are industry-focused and can